Charanga Musical School

 A great way to introduce students to simple and compound 2, 3 and 4-beat time signatures.
 Children love the rotation feature particularly.

-Play along with excerpts from famous works or create your own simple classroom percussion pieces.
+Play along with excerpts from famous works, or create your own simple classroom percussion pieces.

-An app that supports the learning and understanding of generic musical ideas and terminology, such as pulse and rhythm, notations and historical context.
+A resource that supports the learning and understanding of generic musical ideas and terminology, such as pulse and rhythm, notations and historical context.

 Start making your own beats with a range of kits, from a ready-made template or a blank grid.